It is often difficult to explain to a layperson why use content marketing to promote one’s business.

 This is why, once you have published content, you have to market it, you have to promote it in such a manner that people are able to find it and then they can benefit from it.

 Aside from this, the 3 most important objectives of content marketing are:

 - Lead generation

 - Thought leadership

-This may sound like a business jargon, but these 3 objectives make it very easy to explain it to someone how content marketing can help a business.
+This may sound like a business jargon, but these 3 content marketing objectives make it very easy to explain it to someone how it can help a business.